What would you do if you'd been given two hours and 15 fun things to do?

-Stroll the Piazza and admire the artwork in the galleries and shops
+Stroll the Cape Quarter and admire the artwork in the galleries and shops

 Pallet Fine Art Gallery: The gallery showcases bronze sculptures and paintings of local artists, ranging from abstract art to typical South African landscapes.
 They have consignment work of various local artists from the Western Cape.
 From the creative minds of the artists, commissions are undertaken satisfying new homeowners and art lovers alike.

 Martin Osner Fine Art Photography: Multi-award winning photographer Martin Osner’s little studio in the Piazza features his own work alongside pieces by five other local artists who also create with mixed media (although a camera is always involved).
 Osner also teaches photography – basic, intermediate, advanced landscape and Photoshop lessons – so those inspired to take their own photos can pick up some expert tips.

 Africa Nova: Ancient African history meets contemporary art at this high-end, upmarket retail gallery.
 Africa Nova stocks a range of ceramics, jewellery, tribal collections and crafts handmade by artists from across the continent, offering unique, interesting pieces to both discerning collectors and first-time buyers.